Margot Robbie: Public image

 Robbie is known for starring in both high-profile, mainstream productions and low-budget independent films, in which she has been able to display both her dramatic and comedic range.

 For her role in The Wolf of Wall Street, Vanity Fair named her one of its breakthrough actors of 2013.
 In 2017, she appeared on the annual Forbes 30 Under 30 list, a compilation of the brightest young entrepreneurs, innovators and game changers in the world and was included on a similar list compiled by The Hollywood Reporter.
 That same year, Time named her one of the 100 most influential people in the world; her The Wolf of Wall Street director Martin Scorsese penned the article in the magazine, referring to Robbie as having "a unique audacity that surprises and challenges and just burns like a brand into every character she plays. [...]
 Margot is stunning in all she is and all she does, and she will astonish us forever."
 In 2019, Forbes ranked her among the world's highest-paid actresses, with annual earnings of $23.5 million, and The Hollywood Reporter listed her among the 100 most powerful people in entertainment.
 In 2021, she was named one of the 100 most influential women in entertainment by The Hollywood Reporter.
+In December 2023, Robbie has been listed in The Hollywood Reporter’s 2023 Women in Entertainment Power 100.
+In 2024, she was named by Forbes as the world's highest-paid actress in 2023, with earnings of $78 million.

-Vogue has named her "one of the most glamorous starlets" and she was ranked as one of the best-dressed women in 2018 and 2019 by luxury fashion retailer Net-a-Porter.
+Vogue has named her "one of the most glamorous starlets", and she was ranked as one of the best-dressed women in 2018 and 2019 by luxury fashion retailer Net-a-Porter.
 In 2014 and 2016, she featured on AskMen's Top 99 Women, ranking among the top ten each year.
 Also in 2016, Robbie was placed at number one on FHM's "100 Sexiest Women in the World" list.
 Since 2016, she has been chosen as the ambassador for brands such as Calvin Klein, Nissan and Chanel.
 She was the last brand ambassador picked by Karl Lagerfeld before his death in February 2019.

-Filmography and awards

-According to the review aggregator site Rotten Tomatoes, Robbie's most critically acclaimed films are About Time (2013), The Wolf of Wall Street (2013), Z for Zachariah (2015), Suite Française (2015), Whiskey Tango Foxtrot (2016), I, Tonya (2017), Mary Queen of Scots (2019), Bombshell (2019), Once Upon a Time in Hollywood (2019), Birds of Prey (2020), and The Suicide Squad (2021).

-Robbie has received two Academy Award nominations: Best Actress for I, Tonya (2018) and Best Supporting Actress for Bombshell (2019).
-She has also been nominated for five British Academy Film Awards, four Golden Globes and five Screen Actors Guild Awards.
-Robbie has won two AACTA Awards: Best International Lead Actress for I, Tonya and Best International Supporting Actress for Mary, Queen of Scots (2019).
+She is the latest ambassador of Chanel No. 5.